C.O.R.E. Digital Pictures

 C.O.R.E.
-Digital Pictures was a Canadian film and television computer animation special effects studio based in Toronto, and founded at the end of March 1994.
+Digital Pictures was a Canadian film and television animation and special effects studio based in Toronto, and founded in March 1994.
 Its productions included fully animated television series and feature films.

-C.O.R.E. signed a production partnership deal with Radar Pictures.
+C.O.R.E. signed a production collaboration agreement with Radar Pictures.

 History

 C.O.R.E.
-Digital Pictures was started in 1994 by John Mariella, Kyle Menzies, Bob Munroe and William Shatner.
+Digital Pictures was founded in 1994 by John Mariella, Kyle Menzies, Bob Munroe, and William Shatner.

-Its only animated feature film, The Wild, was distributed by Walt Disney Pictures (United States).
-It met with unfavourable critical and commercial reaction.
+Its animated feature film, The Wild, was distributed by Walt Disney Pictures (United States).
+It met with unfavorable critical and commercial reaction.

-As with most Canadian F/X firms, a rising exchange rate, coupled with a decline in employment due to the economic downturn, would take a negative toll on C.O.R.E.
+As with most Canadian VFX firms, a rising exchange rate, coupled with a decline in employment due to the economic downturn, would take a negative toll on C.O.R.E.
 After failing to secure a loan guarantee from the provincial government of Ontario, C.O.R.E. ceased operations on March 15, 2010.